Have you thought about investing in rental units? Smart real estate investments may give you a surprising return.

-Investing in real estate comes with a set of responsibilities.
+Real estate investing comes with a set of responsibilities.
 You need to make sure the tenants receive basic utility services including electricity, heating, and plumbing.
 You are legally responsible for keeping the property aligned with the local building codes.

 Good landlords answer calls and have a proactive mindset.
-That means a successful investment consumes some of your time.
+That means a successful real estate investment consumes some of your time.

 You need to keep an eye on your investment.
 There are many practical procedures that help you secure the investment and its return.
 For example, you need to collect the rent along with the security deposit.
 Your tenant damages the property, and it’s not due to an unfortunate situation?
 You should evict them.
 Of course, base your actions on all the legal requirements.
 Screening the tenants in a proper fashion often helps to avoid these situations.

-So, how do you make money with rental properties?
+So, how do you make money with renting out properties?

-Before investing in a rental property, you need to assess your finances and calculate the expenses.
+Before investing in a rental property, or turning an old home into one, you need to assess your finances and calculate the expenses.
 If you want to make money, you need to take the time to conduct a thorough analysis.

 Even if your finances allow you to make the investment, it’s smart to conduct a lot of research.
-There needs to be a demand for rental properties.
+There needs to be a demand for rental homes.